taichi-dev/taichi/README.md

 ## Contributing

-If you're interested in making a contribution to Taichi, please follow [CONTRIBUTING.md](CONTRIBUTING.md).
+We welcome feedback and comments!
+If you would like to contribute to Taichi, please check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contributors